hannesdatta/thesis-guide/readme.md

 ## Get to know our site!

-If you are actually __looking for the thesis companion__, rather than seeking to *contribute to it our view its source code*, open the [thesis companion here in your browser](https://thesis.hannesdatta.com).
+If you are actually __looking for the thesis companion__, rather than seeking to *contribute to it or view its source code*, open the [thesis companion here in your browser](https://thesis.hannesdatta.com).

 [![Netlify Status](https://api.netlify.com/api/v1/badges/9c942038-4d66-4665-b30a-f2b6c6589960/deploy-status)](https://app.netlify.com/sites/thesis-companion/deploys)